What has happened in 25+ years?

 Zoo

 David Letterman invited Jack Hanah on his show, the rest is history.
 The Columbus Zoo has grown by leaps and bounds, you won't recognize anything anymore.
-Highly suggested is the Kangaroo exhibit: you are in the setting with them.
-Wyandot Lake changed hands in 2006 from Six Flags, back to the Columbus Zoo.
+Highly suggested is the Kangaroo exhibit, the Polar Bear exhibit and the new African Safari exhibit open now and loaded with Giraffes (Betty White "America's Grandma" even cut the ribbon with Jack.
+Jack is continuing his travels with his nationwide syndicated TV show "Into the Wild" and uses the Columbus Zoo for several scenes as a home base for the award winning program.
+Wyandot Lake changed hands in 2006 from Six Flags, back to the Columbus Zoo and is now called Zoombezi Bay.

 Jack visiting with '79 Mark Cameron's daughter Trisha (far right) and friend Stephanie.